Suffrage: Age

 All modern democracies require voters to meet age qualifications to vote.
 Worldwide voting ages are not consistent, differing between countries and even within countries, though the range usually varies between 16 and 21 years.
 The United Kingdom was the first major democratic nation to extend suffrage to those 18 and older in 1969.
 The movement to lower the voting age is one aspect of the Youth rights movement.
 Demeny voting has been proposed as a form of proxy voting by parents on behalf of their children who are below the age of suffrage.

+Nomination rules generally include age of candidacy rules.

 Criminality

 Some countries restrict the voting rights of convicted criminals.
 Some countries, and some U.S. states, also deny the right to vote to those convicted of serious crimes even after they are released from prison.
 In some cases (e.g. in many U.S. states) the denial of the right to vote is automatic upon a felony conviction; in other cases (e.g. France and Germany) deprivation of the vote is meted out separately, and often limited to perpetrators of specific crimes such as those against the electoral system or corruption of public officials.
 In the Republic of Ireland, prisoners are allowed the right to vote, following the Hirst v UK (No2) ruling, which was granted in 2006.
 Canada allowed only prisoners serving a term of less than 2 years the right to vote, but this was found to be unconstitutional in 2002 by the Supreme Court of Canada in Sauvé v.
 Canada (Chief Electoral Officer), and all prisoners have been allowed to vote as of the 2004 Canadian federal election.